GarimaK1/TakeawayManagementSystem/README.md

 # TakeawayManagementSystem
-DatabaseManagementDatabaseDesign final project using MySql and MySql Workbench
+Final project submission for Database Management and Database Design course, NEU, Fall 2018 using MySql and MySql Workbench

 ### Description of contents: